crfroehlich/blog/content/2007/07/09/its_that_time_when_the_world_falls_in_love.md

 ---
 title: "It's that time when the world falls in love"
-metaTitle: "This is the title tag of this page"
+metaTitle: "Eli begins"
-metaDescription: "This is the meta description"
+metaDescription: "Ultrasound of Eli"
 metaDate: "07/09/2007"
 ---